synclounge/docs.synclounge.tv/docs/faq.md

     You don't have to share your Plex server if they have access to the same media on their own or another Plex server.
 If they don't have access to a Plex server with the same media, you will need to share your Plex server with them.

+- _What clients are supported?_

+    SyncLounge tries to maintain support as many clients as possible.
+However, changes to implementation on Plex's or the client's side can cause them to no longer work properly.
+Below are the supported clients and some known issues and solutions, where possible.
+If a solution doesn't work, an update probably broke its compatibility.

+      - If the site is running using SSL (HTTPS), due to the way some of the Plex clients have been made they can only operate using HTTP.
+If the site allows for HTTP use, like the [hosted Synclounge does](http://app.synclounge.tv/) then try that to see if it will work.
+      - **Plex Media Player**: The original [Plex Media Player](https://forums.plex.tv/t/plex-media-player/120475/100) for Windows and MacOS is, as of writing this, still supported.
+Follow the link and scroll down to the newest to download.
+      - **Plex Desktop app**: You may encounter issues using this.
+Try the original Plex Media Player application above for better results.
+      - **New Plex Player**: If you are using the new Plex Player, Plex changed the way it operates.
+Try changing back to the "old player" and see if it works.
+      - **Android based players (Roku, Android TV, Fire TV, etc.)**: These players can't remote start media properly.
+Some have had success starting the media and pausing it, then having the host start the media.
+      - **AppleTV**: Plex must be open before trying to connect.
+      - **Plex Home Theater**
+      - **OpenPHT**
+      - **Rasplex**
+      - **iOS (iPhone & iPad)**

+    Unsupported or Broken:

+      - **Smart TVs**
+      - **Plex Web Player (Chrome/Safari/Firefox)**
+      - **Xbox**
+      - **Playstation**

 - _How do I do X when using SyncLounge?_

     If you are trying to figure out how to do something when *using* SyncLounge, check the [how-to](/how-tos/how-tos/) section of the documentation.
 This will show you how to change hosts, user Party Pausing, etc.